LimeChain/Fruzhin/zombienet/README.md

 nix run github:paritytech/zombienet -- test -p native ./zombienet/0001-light-client-header-verification.zndsl
 ```

 Although the `chain_spec_path` is specified in the TOML file, the actual chain spec used by the node is determined by
-the value of `-Dgenesis.path.local` argument in the `start-node.sh`.
+the values in the `application.properties` file.
 Additionally, the `inject-env-and-start.sh` script
 injects the BABE, GRANDPA, and BEEFY keys for the Alice as environment variables before starting the node.